Italian Ricotta Cookies are little perfect little bites of cake. They are soft, with a mild flavor, and topped with colorful sprinkles!

 Here’s the deal with these.
 They are soft and cakey, so if you’re not into cakey cookies these might not be for you.
 BUT the ricotta cheese gives them such a yummy texture.
 I am all about how these turned out.

 I find that dipping the cookies in the glaze icing works best!
+You can drizzle it on top as well, but dipping gives you a uniform coating and is fast!

 And then you have to have sprinkles!